rantahar/Lattice-Field-Theory/source/index.rst

    :label:

-We will not prove this here, but you can check it by calculating the standard deviation in you own simulations.
+We will not prove this here, but you can check it by calculating the standard deviation in your own simulations.

 .. container:: note